-Documentation of Ifira-Mele and Emae, two Polynesian languages of Vanuatu
+Documentation of Fakamae, a Polynesian Outlier of Vanuatu

 Users of any part of the collection should acknowledge Amy Dewar as researcher.
 Users should also acknowledge the Endangered Languages Documentation Programme as the funder of the project.
 Individual speakers whose words and/or images are used should be acknowledged by name.
 Any other contributor who has collected, transcribed or translated the data or was involved in any other way should be acknowledged by name.
 All information on contributors is available in the metadata.

 To refer to any data from the corpus, please cite the corpus in this way: